zubinchopra/portaldocs/portal-sdk/generated/portalfx-load-configuration.md

         }
     ```

-1. Open "FxEnvironmentExtensions.d.ts" file from "Definitions" folder and add "pageSize" property in the environment interface
+1. Open the `FxEnvironmentExtensions.d.ts` file that is located in the  `Definitions` folder, and add the `pageSize` property in the environment interface.

     ```ts
         interface FxEnvironment {